joicesebastiao/customer-segmentation-analysis/README.md

 # Mall Customer Segmentation Analysis - Unsupervised Machine Learning Project

-Este projeto aplica técnicas de *unsupervised machine learning* para segmentar clientes de um centro comercial, com o objetivo de identificar padrões de comportamento, perfis de consumo e oportunidades de negócio.

-A análise combina EDA, clustering, validação de modelos e interpretacção de segementos para gerar insights.
+This project applies *unsupervised machine learning techniques* to target clients of a specific mall.
+The main goal is to identify behavioral patterns, consumer profiles and business oportunities.
+This analysis combines EDA, clustering, modelling validation and interpretability of clusters to generate insights.

 -------------------------------------------------------------------------------------------------------------------------------------

-### 🎯 Objectivos do Projeto
+### 🎯 Objectives of the project

-Segmentar clientes com base em:
+Group clients based on:
-- Idade
+- Age
-- Rendimento Anual
+- Annual Income
-- Score de Gastos
+- Spending Score

-De forma a:
-- Identificar grupos com comportamentos semelhantes
+In order to:
+- Identify groups with similar behaviors
-- Apoiar decisões de marketing
+- Support marketing decisions
-- Descobrir oportunidades de crescimento
-- Personalizar campanhas e experiências
+- Find growth opportunities
+- Deliver personalized campaigns and experiences

-### 📊 Dataset e insights da EDA
+### 📊 Dataset and EDA insights

-- Mall_customers dataset extraído do Kaggle.
+- Mall_customers dataset from Kaggle.
-- O dataset contem 200 clientes, entre os 18 e 70 anos, com rendimentos entre 15k e 137k.
+- The dataset contains 200 clients, between the ages of 18 and 70, with annual incomes varying between 15k and 137k.
-- 56% são mulheres, e esta proporção mantém se em quase todos os clusters.
-- Existe um paradoxo:
-    - Rendimento elevado não implica gastos elevados, especialmente em clientes mais velhos e homens.
-- A distribuição de género não é um fator diferenciador forte.
+- 56% are females, and this proportion is the same in almost all clusters.
+- There's one paradox:
+    - High income does not imply high spending scores, especially in older clients and males.
+- Gender distribution is not a strong differenciated factor.

-### 🤖 Modelo e Validação
+### 🤖 Modelling and Validation

-Foram testados três algoritmos:
+Three algorithms were tested:
 - K-Means
 - Hierarchical Clustering
 - Gaussian Mixture Models

-A comparação foi feita com:
+The comparing was made using:
 - Silhouette Score
 - Davies-Bouldin Index
 - Calinski-Harabasz Score

 ### 🧩 Results

-**Perfis dos Clientes:**
+**Client profile:**

 🔴 Cluster 0 — Young & Impulsive
-- Idade: 18–25
+- Age: 18–25
-- Rendimento: baixo
+- Income: low
-- Spending Score: alto
+- Spending Score: high

-**Insight:** gastam muito apesar de terem pouco rendimento.
+**Insight:** high spending despite low income.

 🔵 Cluster 1 — Premium Customers
-- Idade: 26–35
+- Age: 26–35
-- Rendimento: alto
+- Income: high
-- Spending Score: muito alto
+- Spending Score: very high

-**Insight:** o segmento mais valioso.
+**Insight:** the most valuable segment.

 🟢 Cluster 2 — Budget Conscious
-- Idade: 46–55
+- Age: 46–55
-- Rendimento: baixo
+- Income: low
-- Spending Score: baixo
+- Spending Score: low

-**Insight:** limitados financeiramente.
+**Insight:** financially limited.

 🟠 Cluster 3 — Untapped Potential
-- Idade: 36–45
+- Age: 36–45
-- Rendimento: alto
+- Income: high
-- Spending Score: baixo
+- Spending Score: low

-**Insight:** a maior oportunidade do shopping.
+**Insight:** mall's biggest oportunity.

 🟣 Cluster 4 — Mature & Balanced
-- Idade: 46–70
+- Age: 46–70
-- Rendimento: médio
+- Income: moderate
-- Spending Score: moderado
+- Spending Score: moderate

-**Insight:** estáveis e previsíveis.
+**Insight:** stable and predictable.

 -------------------------------------------------------------------------------------------------------------------------------------

 ### 💡 Recomendação de Negócio
-O segmento Untapped Potential é o mais estratégico:
+Cluster Untapped Potential is the most strategic:
-- têm rendimento comparável aos Premium
+- Annual Income similar to Premium
-- mas gastam como Budget Conscious
+- but Spending Scores similiar to Budget Conscious
-- estão completamente subaproveitados

-Investir em experiências premium, campanhas personalizadas e incentivos de fidelização para aumentar o Spending Score deste grupo — impacto direto na receita do shopping.
+Invest in premium experiences, personalized campaigns and fidelity incentives to increase the Spending Scores of this group.